workleap/wl-foundry-cli/CONTRIBUTING.md

 This repository is managed as a monorepo with [PNPM workspace](https://pnpm.io/workspaces) to handle the installation of the npm dependencies and manage the packages interdependencies.

 It's important to note that PNPM workspace doesn't hoist the npm dependencies at the root of the workspace as most package manager does.
-Instead, it use an advanced [symlinked node_modules structure](https://pnpm.io/symlinked-node-modules-structure).
+Instead, it uses an advanced [symlinked node_modules structure](https://pnpm.io/symlinked-node-modules-structure).
 This means that you'll find a `node_modules` directory inside the packages folders as well as at the root of the repository.

 The main difference to account for is that the `devDependencies` must now be installed locally in every package `package.json` file rather than in the root `package.json` file.